hayj/Scroller/README.md

 	smartScroll(seleniumDriver, timeout=200)

-You can introduce human breaks behavior:
+You can introduce human breaks behavior (simulated):

 	smartScroll(seleniumDriver, humanBreaks=True)

-If you want to automatically stop when the page height not changed since n seconds, use:
+If you want to automatically stop when the page height not changed since n seconds, use `stopWhenDocHeightNotChangedSince`:

 	smartScroll(seleniumDriver, stopWhenDocHeightNotChangedSince=10)